ra9mls/ra9mls/README.md

 👋 Hi I'm Ivan Nikanorov!

-- 🔭 I’m currently working at Blum.io.
+- 🔭 I’m currently working at SORAMITSU.CO.JP
+- It is an innovative technology company specializing in blockchain solutions and decentralized finance (DeFi).
+Founded with the vision of creating an open and inclusive financial system, Soramitsu is dedicated to leveraging cutting-edge technology to empower individuals and businesses.

+- Previous work at Blum.io
 - Blum is a Web3 company developing crypto applications and a Telegram Mini App focused on decentralized finance (DeFi), onboarding, and gamification.
 Its products are designed to drive mass user adoption in the crypto ecosystem.
-- Previous work at Soramitsu.co.jp.
-- It is an innovative technology company specializing in blockchain solutions and decentralized finance (DeFi).
-Founded with the vision of creating an open and inclusive financial system, Soramitsu is dedicated to leveraging cutting-edge technology to empower individuals and businesses.

 - 👯 I’m looking for a new opportunities for me in Blockchain industrie as a Project manager or Squad Lead.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ivan-nikanorov-b6922b174/)